-Below you find the most freuqently asked questions regarding JAA TO virtual courses, COVID-19 general questions, and more.
+Below you find the most frequently asked questions regarding JAA TO training, travel to the Netherlands, COVID-19 general questions, and more.

-After careful deliberation, JAA TO follows the univocally recommended public health measures directed by the Dutch Ministry of Health to pause all educational activities and not deliver its training courses at physical location as means of practicing social distancing.
+After careful deliberation, JAA TO followed the univocally recommended public health measures directed by the Dutch Ministry of Health and paused all educational activities temporarily at physical location as means of practicing social distancing.
 More globally, JAA TO is closely monitoring the developments around COVID-19 advising all its stakeholders to follow recommendations communicated by the International Civil Aviation Organisation (ICAO) and the World Health Organisation (WHO).
 With the safety and health of its stakeholders in mind, JAA TO is advocating to take proper health measures, follow legitimate information outlets and act socially responsible.

 All necessary contact information is available via our website.
 For updated information and questions please consult the Q&A, the special COVID-19 Update page, and our Social Media channels.
-JAA TO staff is fully operational working remotely, yet limitations apply to reception desk phone lines and department phone lines.
-Calls are redirected to the respective department, though contact via email is much appreciated.
+JAA TO staff is fully operational.
 JAA TO staff is working diligently to contact you as soon as possible.
 As rule of thumb: for general updates and course schedules follow JAA TO digital channels; for questions regarding training courses and registrations send an email and JAA TO representatives contact you back (phone/mail).

-Eligible courses during this period will be delivered virtually.
-JAA TO is expanding this possibility to a range of courses, providing participants with a flexible alternative to take their training.
-Participants who are registered for these courses will be contacted by Sales Department and Customer Service representatives and informed about the procedures to partake in a virtual training course.
+More eligible courses during this period will be delivered virtually.
+JAA TO is expanding this possibility to a range of courses, providing trainees with a flexible alternative to participate in training.
+Virtual courses can be found through the search function or calendar grid on this website.